 *This post may contain affiliate links which means I earn a small commission if you purchase something by clicking my link, at no cost to you.
 Thank you!

 I definitely inherited the hospitality gene from my grandmother and I LOVE to have guests come stay at our home.
-Whether you can’t wait for your guests to arrive or breakout in hives at the thought, here are a couple of tips & ideas to make guests feel welcome in your home.
+Whether you can’t wait for your guests to arrive or breakout in hives at the thought, here are a couple of tips & ideas to prep for guests.

 Having guests over doesn’t have to be stressful.
 With a little planning and prep work you can actually look forward to their visit.
 We recently visited my sister-in-law in Kansas and I thought she did an outstanding job of making us feel welcome and at home.
 I’ve since implemented some of the things she did when I prep for guests.

-- Wifi– Make it easy for your guests to access your wifi by displaying your network name and password.
+Make it easy for your guests to access your wifi by displaying your network name and password.
 Connected guests, especially kids will thank you!
 And it saves you the hassle of fumbling for the password when guests arrive.
-You can find the printable I used from Life Love Lauren here.

 Knowing what to expect and having their favorite things can make guests feel right at home and help you feel like an amazing host.
 I like to add a few special touches like fresh flowers in the bathroom and a warm plate of cookies upon arrival.